Continually Updated Clinical Reference

 Imaging is especially important in the evaluation of cartilage involvement.
 Thyroid cartilage invasion suggests more aggressive disease, and this is reflected in the American Joint Committee on Cancer (AJCC) system of staging; thyroid cartilage invasion is considered stage 4 disease.
 MRI appears to be superior to CT scanning for evaluating cartilage invasion, although both techniques can yield false-positive results.
 Reactive inflammation, when present, can overestimate the likelihood of neoplastic cartilage invasion.

 A large prospective study performed by Becker demonstrated that cartilaginous involvement is more likely when certain radiologic signs are present, namely extralaryngeal tumor spread, sclerosis, erosion, and lysis.
 Extralaryngeal spread is the most obvious of these signs and usually indicates advanced disease.
 Sclerosis is most specific for disease that involves the cricoid and arytenoid cartilages and least specific for tumor that invades the thyroid cartilage.
-Neoplastic involvement of the cartilage may be suggested by areas of lysis (minor osteolysis) or erosion (major osteolysis) (Becker, 1997).
+Neoplastic involvement of the cartilage may be suggested by areas of lysis (minor osteolysis) or erosion (major osteolysis).
+[15, 16]

-Images 1-5 illustrate the case of a large right-sided transglottic squamous cell carcinoma.
+The images below illustrate the case of a large right-sided transglottic squamous cell carcinoma.
 This patient presented for evaluation after being hoarse for many months.
-Images 1-2 are pictures of the total laryngectomy specimen.
-Images 3-5 are from the preoperative CT scan.
+The first and second images are pictures of the total laryngectomy specimen.
+The third, fourth, and fifth images are from the preoperative CT scan.
 Tumors of this size are not difficult to diagnose on physical examination, although the extent of cartilage invasion is hard to determine.
 CT imaging is an essential adjunct to the proper evaluation of laryngeal neoplasms.
+See the images below.

 Blunt laryngeal injury can result from high-speed, high-energy trauma, often along with other facial and bodily injuries.
 Blunt injuries can also occur as a result of relatively minor insults to the anterior neck that cause posterior compression of the larynx against the spine.
 Rapid and accurate diagnosis is essential for proper treatment.
-Any patient who has evidence of laryngeal involvement based on examination findings, such as intralaryngeal hematoma, mucosal laceration, loss of healthy laryngeal crepitus, or loss of the prominence of the thyroid cartilage, should undergo spiral CT scan of the larynx, if stable.
+Any patient who has evidence of laryngeal involvement, such as intralaryngeal hematoma, mucosal laceration, loss of healthy laryngeal crepitus, or loss of the prominence of the thyroid cartilage, based on examination findings should undergo spiral CT or multidetector CT (MDCT) scan of the larynx, if stable.
+[17, 18] Maintaining a patent airway is always the top priority.

-Spiral CT scanning, along with multidetector acquisition, is extremely helpful for early diagnosis of laryngeal fracture.
-It is approximately twice as fast as conventional CT scanning and may improve detail in laryngeal imaging by reducing motion artifact due to respiration.
-Advances in CT technology are resulting in shorter acquisition times, improved resolution, and ease of 3-dimensional applications.
+Thus, spiral CT scanning, along with multidetector acquisition, is extremely helpful for early diagnosis of laryngeal fracture.
+Both are significantly faster than conventional CT scanning and may improve detail in laryngeal imaging by reducing motion artifact due to respiration.
+Advances in CT technology continue to result in shorter acquisition times, improved resolution, and ease of 3-dimensional applications.

 In addition, other structures can be assessed with CT scan when the larynx is evaluated.
 The cervical spine is paramount in triage of traumatic injuries to the neck, and it can be rapidly assessed using a CT scan.
 In addition, a CT scan with intravenous contrast can help diagnose other life-threatening sequelae of neck trauma, such as carotid artery occlusions, dissections, or pseudoaneurysms.
 Unusual late results of penetrating trauma, such as traumatic laryngocele, can be diagnosed based on follow-up CT scan results.